In last month’s growth report, I mentioned that I was going to be starting a couple of niche sites and I will be sharing everything here on this blog.

 How Will I Monetize?

-With the millions spent on conversion optimisation, it will be my goal to get traffic off my site and onto Amazon, and let them do their job.
+With the millions spent on conversion optimization, it will be my goal to get traffic off my site and onto Amazon and let them do their job.
 As you will see further down, they do this very well..!